 - Stay on top of your work.
 You chose it so you should be involved and excited about it.
 I know some days you can be not as motivated, but with the right amount of work you can finish your course with a positive grade.

 - Don't wait till the last minute to do your work.
 Stay focused while in class so you don't have to spend your days off working on it.
 Ask your instructor for help, they can actually help you if you ask them.

 - Don't put off the work.
 It is better to be ahead than behind.

-- I would tell them to start your work right away and work hard.
-I waited until about a month left to get all of my work done, and I struggled A LOT.
+- I would tell them to start their work right away and work hard.
+I waited until about a month left to get all of my work done, and I struggled a lot.
 So work hard and don't fool around because it puts so much pressure on you.